 Your company may own vehicles and use them for delivering equipment, transporting performers, etc. Anytime your company vehicles are on the road, they are at risk of an accident.
 Therefore, purchasing commercial auto insurance coverage is essential.
 The coverages are for costs arising from:

 - third-party property damage.

-Commercial auto insurance is required by law in all 50 states except for New Hampshire and Virginia.
+Furthermore, commercial auto insurance is required by law in all 50 states except for New Hampshire and Virginia.

 Commercial Property and Entertainment Insurance

 Your business’s property and assets like furniture, fixtures, and equipment are prone to damages.
 However, with commercial property insurance, you can focus on building your business rather than worrying about any losses related to your business property.
-This insurance compensates you in case of damages to your commercial property due to events such as fire, theft, vandalism, windstorms, hail, etc.
+Furthermore, this insurance compensates you in case of damages to your commercial property due to events such as fire, theft, vandalism, windstorms, hail, etc.

 Employment Practices Liability and Entertainment Insurance

 Workplace malpractice suits such as wrongful termination, sexual harassment, discrimination, etc., can cost tens of thousands in legal fees.
 A famous and well-known example for this can be taken as the time when Sony Pictures Entertainment faced a class-action lawsuit by two former employees due to their failure to secure sensitive employee data.
 According to The Verge, Sony had to settle the case with the sum of eight million dollars.